 Visuals are an essential website component of your site.
 We are all different types of learners, so think of the media you post as an addendum to your written content.
 Some people would prefer a video to a blog post and vice versa.
 Plus, images and videos help draw people in, focus their attention, and build on your content.

 No one wants to see a big chunk of text.
 Choose appealing images for your website, then optimize them before you post.
 Also, be sure to name your images in a way that reflects your SEO keyword strategy.
 And do not forget to add alt text to your images.
 This helps those who use screen readers consume your content as well.

 Use StoreBuilder for a Successful Website

 There are a lot of website components to consider when launching a new site.
 Nexcess is here to help with fully managed hosting.
 And, if you want to get an ecommerce site up and running in minutes, Nexcess’s StoreBuilder is the way to go.

-StoreBuilder is an intelligent website assistant that helps you start and launch a WooCommerce store faster than any other solution in the market.
+StoreBuilder helps you start and launch a WooCommerce store faster than any other solution in the market.